 We believe cost shouldn’t be a barrier to achieving your potential.
-That’s why we work hard to keep the cost of study as low as possible and have a wide range of flexible ways to pay to help spread, or even reduce, the cost.
+That’s why we work hard to keep the cost of study as low as possible and have a wide range of flexible ways to pay to help spread the cost.

 There may be extra costs on top of the tuition fee, such as a computer, travel to tutorials, set books and internet access.
-If you're on a low income you might be eligible for help with some of these costs after you register.
+If your income is not more than £25,000 or you are in receipt of a qualifying benefit, you might be eligible for help with some of these costs after you register.

 Ways to pay for your qualification and other support

 We know there’s a lot to think about when choosing to study, not least how you can pay.
 That’s why we offer a wide range of flexible payment and funding options to help make study more affordable.
-Options include Full-Time Tuition Fee Loans (also known as student loans), monthly payment plans and employer sponsorship.
-We’re confident we can help you find an option that’s right for you.
+Options may vary depending on study route and/or location of study.

-As a student on the BSc (Honours) Nursing you may need to apply for a Full-Time Loan of up to £9,250 per year.
-You pay nothing up front and only start to repay a Full-Time Tuition Fee Loan when you’re earning over the income threshold, currently £26,575.
+As a student on the BSc (Honours) Nursing you may need to apply for a Full-Time Tuition Fee Loan.
+You pay nothing up front and only start repayments when you’re earning over the income threshold, currently £25,000.
 Repayments are linked to your income to ensure they’re affordable, and are deducted automatically by your employer through the UK tax system.
-On a salary of £28,000, for example, repayments would be just over £10 a month.
+On a salary of £27,000, for example, repayments would be just £15.00 a month.